27-Foot-Tall Walk-Through Holiday Gift Box Now Glowing At ‘Love Park’

 It’s a 27-foot-tall walk-through holiday gift box.

-‘The Present’ is illuminated by 5 miles of red and white lights.
+‘The Present’ — located in Philadelphia’s Christmas Village — is illuminated by 5 miles of red and white lights.
+That’s over 100,000 bulbs!

 It’s free but visitors can make a $5 donation via text to one of three causes: